 One suggestion of changes to volcanic ash forecasts, especially from respondents representing research, was to include uncertainty information.
-Results from the survey indicated that respon-515 dents made their own adjustments for uncertainty in the volcanic ash forecasts.
-For example, the respondents were conservative overall in their decision making, with one-fifth of respondents not approving flight paths through safe levels of volcanic ash concentrations, perhaps inferring uncer-518 tainty in the location and concentration of volcanic ash.
+Results from the survey indicated that respondents made their own adjustments for uncertainty in the volcanic ash forecasts.
+For example, the respondents were conservative overall in their decision-making, with one-fifth of respondents not approving flight paths through safe levels of volcanic ash concentrations, perhaps inferring uncertainty in the location and concentration of volcanic ash.
 Additionally, when asked to draw no-fly zones around forecasts, the areas of most respondents' no-fly zones were larger than the areas of unsafe ash concentrations.
-Similarly, when a non-expert sample made decisions given determinis-521 tic rain and temperature forecasts, some took protective action even when the forecast was on the 522 safe side of the threshold, again inferring uncertainty (Morss et al. 2010).
-Although respondents 523 were told in the survey instructions the levels of ash concentrations considered safe, respondents 524 may have inferred more uncertainty due to the debate over what concentration of volcanic ash was 525 safe during the 2010 Eyjafjallajökull eruption and ongoing research into the effects of volcanic ash on airplane engines (e.g., Clarkson et al. 2016).
-Respondents may also have inferred uncertainty 527 due to other reasons, such as not trusting the forecast.
-528 example, the wide range of sizes of no-fly zones implies there is no universally assumed amount of 531 uncertainty in the forecasts, which could inhibit decision making.
-This is one explanation for the 532 fact that respondents representing operations were more risk-seeking and confident than those rep-533 resenting research, approving flight paths closer to the center of the ash plume and through higher concentrations of volcanic ash and being more likely to allow flights through the gap between high concentrations of volcanic ash.
-If the respondents representing operations inferred less uncertainty 536 in the forecast, they would make decisions to fly closer to high concentrations of volcanic ash and 537 be more confident of the boundaries shown in the forecasts.
-One way to investigate this issue is to test decision making given graphical representations including uncertainty information and to 539 train users on how to interpret such information.
-Past research suggests that including probabilistic information in forecasts helps decision making (e.g., Roulston and Kaplan 2009; Joslyn and LeClerc 2012; Ash et al. 2014).
-542
+Similarly, when a nonexpert sample made decisions given deterministic rain and temperature forecasts, some took protective action even when the forecast was on the safe side of the threshold, again inferring uncertainty (Morss et al. 2010).
+Although respondents were told in the survey instructions the levels of ash concentrations considered safe, respondents may have inferred more uncertainty due to the debate over what concentration of volcanic ash was safe during the 2010 Eyjafjallajökull eruption and ongoing research into the effects of volcanic ash on airplane engines (e.g., Clarkson et al. 2016).
+Respondents may also have inferred uncertainty due to other reasons, such as not trusting the forecast.

+One problem with users inferring uncertainty is that there may actually be more or less uncertainty in the forecast depending on the conditions that day than the respondents are assuming.
+For example, the wide range of sizes of no-fly zones implies there is no universally assumed amount of uncertainty in the forecasts, which could inhibit decision-making.
+This is one explanation for the fact that respondents representing operations were more risk seeking and confident than those representing research, approving flight paths closer to the center of the ash plume and through higher concentrations of volcanic ash and being more likely to allow flights through the gap between high concentrations of volcanic ash.
+If the respondents representing operations inferred less uncertainty in the forecast, then they would make decisions to fly closer to high concentrations of volcanic ash and be more confident of the boundaries shown in the forecasts.
+One way to investigate this issue is to test decision-making given graphical representations, including uncertainty information, and to train users on how to interpret such information.
+Past research suggests that including probabilistic information in forecasts helps decision-making (e.g., Roulston and Kaplan 2009; Joslyn and LeClerc 2012; Ash et al. 2014).